Zhenye-Na/aws-certs-cheatsheet/docs/csa/chapter02.md

    1. "Action" -> "Create Snapshots"
    2. "Copy the snapshot", check "Encrypt this snapshot"
    3. Create image from this snapshot, launch EC2 Instance

+All AMIs are categorized as either backed by Amazon EBSjor backed by instance store

+**For EBS Volumes:** The root device for an instance launched from the AMI is an *Amazon EBS volume* created from an *Amazon EBS snapshot*.
+Think of EBS as a virtual hard disk

+**For Instance Store Volumes:** The root device for an instance launched from the AMI is an *instance store* volume created from a template stored in *Amazon S3*.
+Think of snapshots as a photograph of the disk

 :::tip